JSidat/flask-project/README.md

 A kanban style board was used to plan the project and layout my user stories and tasks.
 At the academy, we were introduced to the Trello board as a tool to plan the project, so this was the project planning tool that was used throughout the project.

 User stories are defined on the board.
-A product backlog based on these user stories is created from which tasks are created and completed with an ultimate objective of meeting the requirements set out in the user stories by adding all the relevant functionality and features.
-The board allows you to slide tasks form left to right as you start, progress and complete it and gives you a visual representation of your tasks and progress.
+A product backlog based on these user stories was created from which tasks were created and completed with an ultimate objective of meeting the requirements set out in the user stories by adding all the relevant functionality and features.
+The board allows you to slide tasks form left to right as you start, progress and complete them and gives you a visual representation of your tasks and progress.

 My definition of 'done' was the correct implementation of a feature or function where the feature ran without any bugs or issues and added the fucntionality that it was intended for.

 #### Initial Kanban Board

-For the intial Kanban board, a list was created that outlined the user stories for the project and the purpose for the productoin of the applcation.
+For the initial Kanban board, a list was created that outlined the user stories for the project and the purpose of the applcation.
 MoSCoW prioritisation was also used on the board.
 Anything marked with a red label was high priority and directly related to producing the minimum viable product, which in the grand scheme of things was the most important milestone to reach through the whole project.
 Marking these tasks allowed me focus on them and complete the minimum requirements for the project before moving onto other features and tasks.

 ![Initial Kanban Board](https://github.com/JSidat/flask-project/blob/master/Screenshots/2020-05-21.png)